Port of Tillamook Bay Railroad: History

+In 1943, the United States Navy established a short branch line within Tillamook to serve Naval Air Station Tillamook.
+The Port of Tillamook Bay created the Port of Tillamook Bay Railroad in 1952 to assume operation from the Navy.

 Storms

 In January 1990, the railroad was significantly damaged by a storm, and the cost of repairs was about $1.3 million.
 In February 1990, after having leased the railroad, the Port of Tillamook Bay purchased it from the Southern Pacific Transportation Company for nearly $2.9 million.

 In February 1996, more storms damaged the Hillsboro–Tillamook line.
 About 7 mi of line was "nearly completely destroyed", two bridges washed out, and the flooding Salmonberry River washed "boulders the size of cars" through one of the line's tunnels.
 A preliminary estimate of the damage, given by the Oregon Department of Transportation, was $5 million.
 In March, Oregon governor John Kitzhaber, convinced that repairing the railroad would not harm steelhead runs, permitted repairs to continue through the end of the month.
 In June, the state determined that the Port of Tillamook Bay had violated state environmental laws, such as by failing to control erosion in the Salmonberry River canyon.